Topics of PhD. 2025/2026

 • Nowadays quantum-chemical programs became indispensable tools in different areas in chemistry.
 Different options for analyzing the obtained results and explaining the observed trends make them particularly attractive for chemists. read more →

 Supervisor: Ing.
-Helena Pálková, PhD. e-mail: helena.palkova@savba.sk
+Monika Michálková, PhD. e-mail: monika.michalkova@savba.sk

-Study program: Inorganic chemistry, inorganic chemistry and technology
+Study program: Inorganic technology and non-metallic materials

 Supervisor: Ing.
 František Šimko, PhD. e-mail: frantisek.simko@savba.sk